URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Ablation Study

 \section{Ablation Study}

-In this section, we conduct an ablation study across 11 seen VRP variants to validate the effect of key components of URS, mainly including: (1) without node-type indicator $\bm{\xi}$ of UDR; (2) without problem state $C_t$; (3) effects of different priors in MBM ; (4) effects of alternative decoder architectures.
-As detailed in \cref{table:ablation_avg}.
-URS maintains its competitive performance without $C_t$.
-And its effectiveness is further improved by the inclusion of a node-type indicator $\bm{\xi}$.
-For MBM, the results reveal that three priors $\{\bm{D},\bm{D^{\mathrm{T}}}, \bm{R} \}$ are complementary, and their combined use allows MBM to effectively learn the geometric and relational biases inherent in various problems, resulting in superior overall performance.
-Furthermore, replacing the decoder with POMO or ReLD confirms the strong cross-problem robustness of URS, while the integration of the decoder in ICAM~\citep{zhou2024icam} leads to a further improvement.
+In this section, we conduct a comprehensive ablation study and analysis to demonstrate the effectiveness and robustness of URS.
+The detailed results and discussion are presented below.
+Note that, unless otherwise stated, the instance augmentation technique is used for the ablation studies. \paragraph{Effects of Key Components} We conduct an ablation study across 11 seen VRP variants to validate the effect of key components of URS, mainly including: (1) without node-type indicator $\bm{\xi}$ of UDR; (2) without problem state $C_t$; (3) effects of different priors in MBM ; (4) effects of alternative decoder architectures.
+As detailed in \cref{fig:diff_components}, URS maintains its competitive performance without $C_t$; its effectiveness is further improved by the inclusion of a node-type indicator $\bm{\xi}$.
+For MBM, the results reveal that three priors $\{\bm{D},\bm{D}^{\mathrm{T}}, \bm{R} \}$ are complementary, and their combined use allows MBM to effectively learn the geometric and relational biases inherent in various problems, resulting in superior overall performance.
+Furthermore, replacing the decoder with POMO or ReLD confirms the strong cross-problem robustness of URS, while integrating the decoder introduced in \citet{zhou2024icam} further improves cross-problem performance.
 More detailed results and analyses can be found in Appendix \ref{append:ablation}.

+\paragraph{MBM \& Parameter Generator} To further evaluate the effects of MBM, $\mathrm{WEIGHT}(\bm{\lambda})$, and $\mathrm{BIAS}(\bm{\lambda})$ for cross-problem zero-shot generalization, we conduct tests on 11 seen problems and 11 unseen CVRP variants widely studied in \citep{liu2024mtpomo}.
+As shown in \cref{tab:mbm_hyper_bias_mainpaper}, the full URS model achieves the lowest average gap on both seen and unseen problems, and provides the best solution on the majority of tasks (17/22).
+This shows that their synergy is essential for robust cross-problem zero-shot generalization.
+We provide detailed results in Appendix \ref{append:mbm_hyper_bias}.

+\paragraph{Effects of Each UDR Component} To clarify the independent contribution of each UDR component, we conduct ablations by removing each component in turn.
+As shown in \cref{tab:udr_summary_main}, the absence of any single component leads to notable performance degradation.
+A complete UDR achieves the lowest average gap, affirming the necessity of our UDR design for robust zero-shot generalization.
+The detailed results for each VRP variant can be found in Appendix \ref{append:effect_udr_component}.

+\paragraph{Hypernetwork vs. Adapter} We train URS-Adapter, a URS variant that adopts a distinct decoder for each of the 11 training problems, and compare it with the original URS with a hypernetwork on the same 11 seen problems and large-scale CVRP variants (see Appendix \ref{append:11_adapter} for detailed results).
+URS consistently outperforms URS-Adapter across the 11 problems seen, achieving higher parameter efficiency.
+This performance advantage holds consistently across large-scale CVRP variants, further solidifying our conclusion.